 Photographic ID was required for both practical and theory tests from 1st March 1997.
 From 1st June 1997, if a new driver gained 6 or more penalty points during the first 2 years of driving, they lost their licence and must retake both the theory and practical driving test before being allowed back on the roads.

 On 29th September 1997, waiting times between tests were reintroduced for unsuccessful candidates.
 For car drivers, there was a minimum wait of 10 days between tests.

 In February 1999, the newly revised Highway Code was published, with current advice and up-to-date legislation for all road users.

-On 5th May 1999, the Bay Park is introduced.
+On 5th May 1999, the Bay Park was introduced.
 Glen Robbins of driving-pro lays claim to being the first test pass on that day in the South of England, if not the whole of the UK.